 Ephron doesn’t make us fall in love with the food the way a movie about Julia Child should.
-After all, the third character is really the fine cuisine conjured up between these two ladies, and it’s an underdeveloped one.
-Not enough time is spent ruminating over the colors and smells and tastes, the importance and range of ingredients, which should all be communicated either through close-ups or the actors’ reactions to their consumption.
+After all, the third character is the fine cuisine conjured up between these two women, and it’s an underdeveloped one.
+Not enough time is spent ruminating over the colors, its smells and tastes, the importance and range of ingredients, which should all be communicated either through close-ups or the actors’ reactions to their consumption.
 We’re not rushing out to drop more than we should on a world-class meal after viewing, nor are we running to the bookstore to pick up either one of Child’s cookbooks or Powell’s work.
 That we’re not desperately hungry afterward feels like a severe error, since this is a crucial element in Julie and Julia’s lives.